swiftcicd/swift-cicd/README.md

 ## Troublehsooting

 > // TODO: Common errors right now.
 Need to manually choose Xcode 15 by running Xcode.Select(version: "15.0") while the macos13 GitHub Runner defaults to Xcode 14.3

-## Running Locally

-Building and running locally is easy since SwiftCICD assumes it is running locally until a specific environment variable is added by the platform runner (`SWIFT_CICD_CI`).
-You can override the local working directory by providing a `LOCAL_WORKING_DIRECTORY` environment variable.
-Otherwise, the current directory is used as the working directory.